Fabulani/shopfloor_simulation/README.md

 This goal is achieved by utilizing a State Machine pattern to implement and execute user-defined scenarios that publish/subscribe to MQTT topics.
 New entities (such as a new type of robot) can be defined inside ```entities.py```, added into one of the scenarios in ```shopfloor_simulation/scenarios```, and then such scenarios can be imported and executed in ```simulation_sm.py```.
 MQTT settings can be changed in ```mqtt_utils.py```, and custom publish/subscribe functions can be added.

-A graphics generator script called ```simulation_graphics.py``` built with Pygame is also provided as a means of visualizing data.
+A graphics generator script called ```simulation_graphics.py``` built with Pygame is also provided as a means of visualizing data (note: graphics for the current build is failing!).

 # Requirements